zenbones-theme/zenbones.nvim/README.md

 # Zenbones

-Zenbones is a colorscheme that uses contrast
+Zenbones is a light vim/nvim colorscheme designed to highlight code using contrasts and font variations.
+Colors are tasked for other roles such as diagnostics, diffs, search matches, and actions.

-It's made using the handy [lush](https://github.com/rktjmp/lush.nvim) theme builder.
+It's made using the handy [lush.nvim](https://github.com/rktjmp/lush.nvim).

 ![zenbones-main-image](https://user-images.githubusercontent.com/7200153/130731060-85313919-8a04-45e2-813a-ea67f602d1c5.jpg)